gitops-bridge-dev/gitops-bridge/argocd/iac/terraform/examples/eks/akuity/README.md

-# GitOps-Bridge: KubeCon/ArgoCon NA 2023
+# Example of EKS with Akuity

 ## Prerequisites
 Before you begin, make sure you have the following command line tools installed: